jxnblk/gatsby-themes/README.md

 :warning: **WIP/Experimental**

-A collection of Gatsby themes.
+A WIP collection of experimental Gatsby themes.
+Use at your own risk :ghost:

 - [gatsby-theme-sidebar](themes/gatsby-theme-sidebar): sidebar layout theme
 - [gatsby-theme-typography-system](themes/gatsby-theme-typography-system): typography.js + styled-system with emotion